 Traditional and Posed Photography

 Many times we have industry experts multi-tasking and doing multiple roles.
 The big fat Indian wedding has always been something that magically comes together at the last minute.
-I however, have learnt to be more prepared for contingencies.
-Having a group photographer emulate the candid photographer can cause as many problems as his or her multi tasking abilities.
-Many times the group photographer will try and emulate the candid photographer and get a similar photograph but which is not up to the quality of the candid photographer.
+I, however, have learned to be more prepared for contingencies.
+Having a group photographer emulate the candid photographer can cause as many problems as his or her multi-tasking abilities.
+Many times the group photographer will try and emulate the candid photographer and get a similar photo but which is not up to the quality of the candid photographer.
 I like to design dedicated roles.
 Be sure the group photographer is as important as the candid photographer during a wedding if you are dealing with a crowd of more than 50 people.
-As a candid photographer I usually uses block lenses or tele-lenses; these lenses not wide enough to capture groups and if I have to consistently change lenses, I would miss most of shots and tire quite soon.
+As a candid photographer I usually use block lenses or tele lenses; these lenses not wide enough to capture groups and if I have to consistently change lenses, I would miss most of shots and tire quite soon.
 It’s handy for the group photographer to capture all the groups of guests and family; while I attend to the candid photography.
 When there is no need for a group photographer; I usually tell them to stay back and not block the frames of the candid photography and the videography.
-It’s always easier to get quality work with less people interfering and obstructing your frame.
+It’s always easier to get quality work with fewer people interfering and obstructing your frame.
 Also having too many photographs is not always a good thing, it takes tonnes of more time to sort through these extra repeats of the same photograph and that means the couples will have to wait longer to see their wedding photo-book.

 These are some of the techniques you may perform in the wedding to get a better result.
 However always carry all camera kit along with some portrait lenses because they are needed in many cases and if you do not have one then there are many portrait lenses to choose from in the market.